Logo

 The mental illness known as obsessive-compulsive disorder (OCD) is characterized by compulsive behaviors and obsessive thinking.
 The lifetime prevalence of OCD in people in the United States is 2.3 [1*].

 The purpose of this page is to clarify the complex nature of OCD, with an emphasis on adult OCD symptoms.
-We will explore the symptoms of OCD episodes, discover how to spot the early warning indicators of OCD, and dispel common misconceptions about this intricate disorder.
+We will explore the symptoms of OCD episodes, discover how to spot early warning indicators, and dispel common misconceptions about this intricate disorder.

 The Character of Addictions